- Commercialisation strategy

-The Saliva Glucose Biosensor is a convenient, pain-free test for measuring glucose levels for people with diabetes.
+The Saliva Glucose Biosensor, a future convenient, pain-free test for measuring glucose levels for people with diabetes.
 Unlike traditional testing, the non-invasive Saliva Glucose Biosensor measures glucose in saliva not blood.
 This ground-breaking technology is set to revolutionise the way millions of people manage their disease and dramatically improve their potential for better health.

 The biosensor technology was invented at the University of Newcastle Australia, School of Mathematical and Physical Sciences, Centre for Organic Electronics and is a result of laborious research by many scientists.

 The development program continues its advancement with the original inventors and the research program has now been extended to include other diagnostic tests such as tumour markers, immunology, hormones and communicable diseases.